-- (1) For performance beginning November 1, 2008 to ending October 31, 2009. - (2) Mr. Edwards is eligible to receive an annual discretionary cash-based incentive bonus as determined by our Compensation Committee.
-His Fiscal 2008 non-equity bonus was \$200,000 (48% of salary) and his fiscal 2007 non-equity bonus was \$144,000 (36% of salary). - (3) On December 24, 2008, we granted our named executive officers, 4,784, 2,286, 2,658 and 221 shares, respectively, of restricted shares of our Common Stock at a grant date fair value per share of \$125.10 in respect fiscal 2008 performance.
-No other grants of stock awards were made during fiscal 2009.
+- (1) For performance beginning November 1, 2007, ending October 31, 2008.
+The grant date for each award is the grant date determined for financial reporting purposes pursuant to FASB ASC Topic 718 (pre-codification FAS 123R), which is the date the board of directors approved each award. - (2) These columns show the potential payments for each of our named executive officers under the Management Incentive Plan in fiscal 2009, for fiscal 2008 performance.
+No other non-equity incentive plan awards were granted in fiscal 2009. - (3) Pursuant to the terms of the Management Incentive Plant, after the end of each fiscal year our compensation committee may award Mr. Edwards an annual discretionary cash-based incentive bonus for performance in such fiscal year.
+Whether a cash-based incentive bonus is awarded, as well as the amount of any such bonus, is entirely within the discretion of our compensation committee.
+Moreover, as a result of such annual cash-based bonus being discretionary, there is no minimum (threshold), target or maximum range for the amount of such bonus, and the bonus is not contingent upon the company or Mr. Edwards achieving any pre-determined objective or subjective criteria. - (4) On December 24, 2008, we granted our named executive officers, 4,784; 2,286; 2,658; and 221 shares, respectively, of restricted shares of our Common Stock under the Stock Grant Performance Bonus Plan at a grant date fair value per share of \$125.10 in respect fiscal 2008 performance.
+No other grants of equity incentive plan awards were made during fiscal 2009.
 The number of shares included in the table for each executive officer has been adjusted to reflect the stock split approved by our stockholders on March 23, 2010.
 The restricted stock vests, ratably, one-third on the date of grant, one-third on the first anniversary of the date of grant and one-third on the second anniversary of the date of grant.
-Upon termination of employment of any named executive officer, any unvested shares of such terminated officer on the date of his termination revert to the company. - (4) All such shares, whether vested or unvested, are considered issued and outstanding on the date of grant, and our named executive officers have voting right with respect to, and receive any dividends on, such shares granted to them.
-Upon termination of employment, any dividends received by the terminated named executive officer on unvested shares are for the benefit of, and are to be repaid by such named executive officer, to the company.
+Upon termination of employment of any named executive officer, any unvested shares of such terminated officer on the date of his termination revert to the company. - (5) All such shares, whether vested or unvested, are considered issued and outstanding on the date of grant, and our named executive officers have voting right with respect to, and receive any dividends on, such shares granted to them.
+Upon termination of employment, any dividends received by the terminated named executive officer on unvested shares are for the benefit of, and are to be repaid by such named executive officer, to the company. - (6) The value of stock awards is the aggregate grant date fair value computed in accordance with FASB ASC Topic 718. - (7) The grant date for each award in respect of fiscal 2008 occurred in fiscal 2009 and is the grant date determined for financial reporting purposes pursuant to FASB ASC Topic 718 (pre-codification FAS 123R), which is the date the board of directors approved each award.
+Similarly, if awards in respect of fiscal 2009 had been awarded, the grant date for such awards would have been in fiscal 2010.
+Specifically, because the key terms and conditions of the awards are subject to approval by the board of directors, and the fact that the company is not obligated in any respect to issue and/or pay any awards until such approval has been provided, the awards are not deemed granted under FASB ASC Topic 718 (pre-codification FAS 123R) until such approval has been obtained.